Azure Synapse Analytics (formerly SQL DW) architecture

 - SQL pool (pay per DWU provisioned) – Generally Available

 - SQL on-demand (pay per TB processed) – (Preview)

-SQL Analytics uses a node-based architecture.
-Applications connect and issue T-SQL commands to a Control node, which is the single point of entry for SQL Analytics.
+Synapse SQL uses a node-based architecture.
+Applications connect and issue T-SQL commands to a Control node, which is the single point of entry for Synapse SQL.
 The Control node runs the MPP engine, which optimizes queries for parallel processing, and then passes operations to Compute nodes to do their work in parallel.

 The Compute nodes store all user data in Azure Storage and run the parallel queries.
 The Data Movement Service (DMS) is a system-level internal service that moves data across the nodes as necessary to run queries in parallel and return accurate results.

-With decoupled storage and compute, when using SQL Analytics one can:
+With decoupled storage and compute, when using Synapse SQL pool one can:

 - Independently size compute power irrespective of your storage needs.